 Treatment is is directed at stimulating the cells to heal through 1. simple debridement with cotton swabs (lowest success rate, usually performed at your pet’s general veterinarian) 2. a more intensive corneal debridement sometimes called a keratotomy (usually the first step through a veterinary ophthalmologist and at least 75% successful), or 3. a keratectomy (highly successful, but a surgical procedure requiring anesthesia so second resort for most veterinary ophthalmologists).

-Corneal dystrophy is characterized by abnormal deposits within the cornea which usually contain a combination of calcium and fats (cholesterol) within the superficial and deep layers.
-These may occur in one or both eyes and often have no apparent cause, although they may be associated with low thyroid levels (hypothyroidism).
-They appear as white, granular spots which usually do not interfere with vision.
-When initially seen, the spots are monitored for 1-2 months.
-If there is evidence of progression during that time, eye drops can be used to bind calcium and thus, slow the progression of the opacity.
-In rare cases, usually in dogs over 12 years old, affected eyes may become suddenly painful with ulceration occurring as a reaction to the abnormal material in the cornea.
-Once ulceration occurs, surgery is necessary to remove the deposit.
+Corneal degeneration is characterized by abnormal deposits (usually a combination of calcium and fats like cholesterol) within the superficial and deep layers of the cornea and is seen most commonly in older dogs.
+This may occur in one or both eyes and often has no apparent cause, although this may be associated with low thyroid levels (hypothyroidism) or chronic eye disease.
+They appear as white, granular spots which usually do not substantially interfere with vision, at least initially.
+When first seen, the spots are usually simply monitored unless they are causing pain.
+Sometimes, eye drops can be used to bind calcium and slow the progression of the opacity.
+In rare cases, usually in dogs over 12 years old, affected eyes may become suddenly painful with ulceration occurring as a reaction or sloughing of the abnormal material.
+Once ulceration occurs, surgery (keratectomy) or a procedure (diamond burr debridement) may be recommended to completely or partially remove the deposits.
 If untreated, the ulceration may progress, even resulting in rupture of the eye in the most severe cases.